Skip to Content

 No, however, it does add a lovely complexity to the dish, but it can be omitted and the dish will still taste great.

-I do not like brandy as a drink but usually have a small bottle around for cooking.
+I do not like Brandy as a drink, but I usually have a small bottle around for cooking.
 I use it in dishes like my Instant Pot beef bourguignon and steak pasta with a Diane sauce.

 Do I have to use portobello mushrooms?